Student Support Service

 The Needs Assessment will make recommendations to Student Finance about the most appropriate types of support for your needs.
 Students can expect to receive a tailored package of support including specialist equipment and software, 1 to 1 Specialist Study Skills and/or Specialist Mentoring Support, and contributions towards printing costs.

-For more information or assistance, please contact the UCR Inclusive Learning Team at ucrinclusion@reaseheath.ac.uk or phone us on 01270 613 288.
+For more information or assistance, please contact the UCR Student Support Team at UCRsupport@reaseheath.ac.uk. or phone us on 01270 613 288.

 Click here to view our NMH rates.